jakubkrzysztofsikora/MagisterkaFinal/README.md

 And of course I won't mind getting a master degree thanks to that.

-### Feel free to comment my work, any constructive comment is very valuable for me.
+### Feel free to comment my work, any constructive comment is very valuable to me.